JazmynNathaniel/Defeat_The_Evil_Wizard/README.md

 🏆 Author

-Created by [Your Name] as a Python OOP practice project.
+Created by Jaz as a Python OOP practice project.